LaxarJS/laxar-loader/README.md

 require calls so they will be present in your webpack bundle.
 If no loaders are configured for the required files, `laxar-loader` will use the [`json-loader`][json-loader] for JSON files, [`raw-loader`][raw-loader] for HTML and will write out the resource path for CSS files.

+The `debug-info` bundle is wrapped with [`bundle-loader?lazy`][bundle-loader], exporting a function that can be called to asynchronously load debug information if necessary.

 If you want to leverage the power of webpack to pre-process these artifacts, just add your loaders to the webpack configuration and they will be used to load the artifacts' assets.
 There are just a few rules